How to use Amex points to fly on United (and get max value)

 There are several cards that earn Amex Membership Rewards points, including personal and small-business cards.
 Here are some of our favorites:

-- 75,000 Amex Membership Rewards points after spending $5,000 on purchases in the first six months of account opening
+- Earn 100,000 points after you spend $6,000 on purchases on the card in the first six months of card membership.

 - 60,000 Amex Membership Rewards points after you spend $4,000 on purchases on your new card in your first six months of card membership